FRC701/candle/README.md

 CI will enforce the spotless settings and fail any merge that does not conform.
 So, you might as well run `spotlessAppply`.

+## TODO

+1. Remove example subsystems and commands
+2. Add candle subsystem
+3. Add candle commands
+4. Add bindings to the candle commands (probably to the dashboard)